AIA Minnesota Government Affairs 2025 Legislative Priorities

 Disaster Assistance: AIA Minnesota supports the active involvement of architects in disaster assistance efforts, providing valuable insights and aid to communities before, during, and after a destructive event.

 Housing: Housing is a basic human need.
-Therefore, it must be considered a basic human right, and there is a significant need to improve access and quality.
-AIA Minnesota supports policies, programs, and incentives to promote the design, construction, renovation, rehabilitation, preservation, and stabilization of high-quality, safe, healthy, affordable, sustainable, and resilient housing within the means of all people, including temporary housing and shelter options.
+Therefore, it must be considered a basic human right, and there is a significant opportunity to improve access and quality.
+AIA Minnesota supports policies, programs, and incentives to promote the design, construction, renovation, rehabilitation, preservation, and stabilization of high-quality, safe, healthy, affordable, sustainable, and resilient housing within the means of all people.
 In addition, AIA Minnesota supports regional, non-traditional, holistic approaches to solving the housing crisis, and advocates for higher-density housing near transit and equitable development, zoning, and planning practices, including acknowledgment of historical and current racial disparities that place undue burdens on communities at an economic disadvantage.
 AIA Minnesota seeks policy solutions that address the workforce and affordable housing challenges in Greater Minnesota, where a variety of housing options that make all Minnesota communities livable is desperately needed.

 State Capital Investment and Bonding: AIA Minnesota supports a robust, regular, and predictable bonding process that provides appropriate funding for predesign and design work related to all projects and encourages sustainable, resilient, and regenerative design and upgrades of public projects.
 Bonding should account for both new construction and renovation of existing public facilities.
 Bonding should also be a reliable statewide community and economy booster rather than being perennially used as a political bargaining chip.